(This article may or may not contain affiliate links. What does that mean?)

 There are 419 National Park sites throughout the United States, so I’m willing to bet there is one within a reasonable drive of your house.
 Yellowstone and the Grand Canyon get all the attention, but there are plenty of lesser-known parks to discover.
 The National Park Service has a map on its website.
 There are 28 National Parks in California alone!
 And that’s before we even talk about State and Local Parks.
 I think after months of being cooped up, everyone can use a little fresh air.

-If you're outdoorsy, how about a camping trip?
-A tent, some gourmet s'mores...what could be more romantic?
-Don't have a tent, or looking for something that comes with a bathroom?
+If you’re outdoorsy, how about a camping trip?
+A tent, some gourmet s’mores…what could be more romantic?
+Don’t have a tent, or looking for something that comes with a bathroom?
 Many campgrounds like the KOA offer cozy cabins to rent as well.
-I've also seen RV's available on AirBNB.
+No need to commit!
+I’ve seen RVs you can rent.
 A million stars, a campfire, some wine.
 What could be more romantic than that?

 We also used our staycation as an excuse to try new food.
 Our family is definitely in a rut when it comes to food.
 We find ourselves ordering the same things from the same restaurants again and again.
 Admittedly, it’s easier to get something I know my toddler will actually eat.
 But, one of my favorite things about traveling is trying new food.
 Luckily, I can do that in my own town!
 How often have you seen a Facebook post that says something like this: “Hey friends in Denver, what should I eat while I’m out there next week?”
 Don’t be shy, there’s no reason why you can’t ask your friends to send you to their favorite restaurant in your hometown.
 You might just discover a new favorite.